Desktanks/Aquarium-Guide/docs/auth.md

 ## Security notes
 - HTTPS for all external calls.
-- No credential storage by Aquaria.
+- No credential storage by Aquarium Guide.
 Tokens (if ever used) are short-lived and scoped.

 ## Support
 Questions: **info@jamesdelong.com**